 Any person upon whom such a penalty is imposed may appeal to the Massachusetts Commissioner of Revenue who shall abate the same if he determines that such person tendered such check in good faith and with reasonable cause to believe that it would be paid.

 [Added 3-12-2013 by Doc.
 22; amended 7-11-2017 by Doc.
 82]

 The City Council and Mayor shall have authority to waive fees or charges due to the City of Haverhill which are set by order, ordinance or state law.
 No fees or charges due to the City of Haverhill shall be waived where prohibited by state law.
 The waiving of any fee or charges by the City Council and Mayor shall be subject to the conditions below:

-Only nonprofit organizations seeking to waive fees for projects or events where at least 80% of the labor is being performed by volunteers shall qualify.
+Only nonprofit organizations seeking approval for projects or events for the benefit of the public where at least 80% of the labor is being performed by volunteers shall qualify.